Author Guidelines

 3.1.1 Analysis of denominal bases

-All tables and figures used in the manuscript should be numbered and referred to by their numbers, e.g., “see in table 2” or “as shown in figure 5”.
+All tables and figures used in the manuscript should be properly numbered, with headings and an indication of the source, and referred to by their numbers, e.g., “see in table 2” or “as shown in figure 5”.
 Make sure the numbers of tables/figures correspond to the ones used within the text.

 Only images, drawings, photographs, figures, tables, charts, etc. created by the authors of the article are accepted.
 Authors can also use rights-free images, etc. or those under Creative Commons licences allowing for them to be reused and listing the allowed uses.
 Rights-protected images, charts, etc. can be used as long as the authors of the article have requested and secured the relevant authorisation from the creators of such images, charts, etc.